StevenVB12/stevenvb12.github.io/_posts/2023-03-30-Installation-notes.md

   # update the snakemake version
   conda update -c conda-forge -c bioconda snakemake
   ````
-  Note that all subsequent programs will also be installed in the `spp` environment.
+  Note that all subsequent programs will also be installed in the `ssp` environment.
 When you restart you terminal, you will need to reactivate it to run the programs.

 ### 4. Install Minimap2